ShimronAlakkal/ML-tutorial/README.md

 #Hi,
-In this one folder, you'll be able to learn many stuff from ML, dart programming language, javascript and many more.
+In this one folder, you'll be able to learn many stuff from ML, dart programming language, Go lang, javascript and many more.

 # 1. Machine Learning for beginners